qianyilun/cmpt409/hw6/readme.md

     3 blocks on the upper level: 1x1, 1x2, 1x3
     3 blocks on the lower level: 1x1, 1x3, 1x2

-This case can be pruned.
+This case is not OK because the first index we are checking is the same.
+This denotes that the lego will be separated after the first index.
 ```

 *